jb-alvarado/ovirt-vm-backup/README.md

 # ovirt-vm-backup

 This tool makes full online backup of every given VM.
-It uses also different configuration files, one global config for server wide configurations.
+It uses different configuration files, one global config for server wide configurations.
 And another one piped as argument for VM specific settings.

 ## Requirements:
 + Python >= 3.5